 By protecting species and their habitats, the ESA also protects healthy communities, sustains vibrant recreation economies and honors a rich, natural heritage for future generations of Americans to enjoy.

-That's why 90 percent of Americans support the law.
+That's why 90 percent of Americans – conservatives and progressives, together – support the law.

 What is the purpose of the ESA?

-On December 28, 1973, President Nixon signed the Endangered Species Act into law, after it passed unanimously in the Senate and by a vote of 355-4 in the House of Representatives.
+Spearheaded by Congressman John Dingell (D-MI) and Senator Harrison Williams (D-NJ), President Nixon (R) signed the Endangered Species Act into law on December 28, 1973, after it passed unanimously in the Senate and by a vote of 355-4 in the House of Representatives.

 Congress' rationale for the legislation is still pertinent today: